lavollmer/python-study/0-beginner/pythontuples.md

 print(red)

 If the asterisk is added to another variable name than the last, Python will assign values to the variable until the number of values left matches the number of variables left.

+## Loop Tuples

+One can loop through tuple items by using a for loop.

+Print all items referring to their index number: thistuple = ("apple", "banana", "cherry") for i in range(len(thistuple)): print(thistuple[i])

+## Using a While Loop
+You can loop through the tuple items by using a while loop.

+Use the len() function to determine the length of the tuple, then start at 0 and loop your way through the tuple items by referring to their indexes.

+Remember to increase the index by 1 after each iteration.

+thistuple = ("apple", "banana", "cherry") i = 0
+while i < len(thistuple):
+  print(thistuple[i])
+  i = i + 1